 Dogs must be under the control of their owner at all times on or off-leash.

-A list of exercise areas and prohibited places are attached at Appendix A.
+A list of exercise areas and prohibited places are attached at Appendix A and included in the Wellington Consolidated Bylaw 2008 - Part 2: Animals.

 Wellington City has the additional classifications of: